214.501.4984

 The Quiet Discipline of Modern Residential Architecture

-In Europe, as Josep Maria Montaner has noted, modern housing worked well when it could change with the times.
-The buildings that lasted – like Casa Bloc in Barcelona and Aalto’s apartments in Berlin – did so because they were able to change.
-The ones that didn’t work as well, like Robin Hood Gardens in London, were too tight and didn’t change.
-Life isn’t always neat, and there was no room for it to grow.
-In Dallas, that lesson is really important.
-A modern home that can’t change – to new tech, to a child moving back in, or to a hotter sun – is outdated quickly.
-It needs to be ready for whatever comes next.
+In Europe, as Josep Maria Montaner states, modern housing functioned well as long as it had the ability to adapt.
+The housing that survived – such as Casa Bloc in Barcelona and the apartments by Alvar Aalto in Berlin – were successful as they adapted.
+The ones that didn’t work as well – such as the infamous Robin Hood Gardens in London – were cramped and didn’t change.
+Life wasn’t always clean, and there wasn’t room for it to evolve.
+In the Dallas area, the above concept of having an apartment that just won’t change – whether it be to new technology or a moving son – won’t last long.
+It needs to be ready for whatever may come next.

 Using materials honestly used to be a matter of standards.
 Concrete was concrete, and steel was steel.
 In Dallas, that idea relates to practicality.
 Materials like limestone, stucco, and metal last longer than fancy, imported materials that can peel and break in the summer heat.
 A wall that ages nicely is showing its own story.
 The buildings that last are the ones that can take the sun.
 They blend into the landscape and weather the changes gracefully.